COVID-19 | Measures implemented in Portugal

-National and foreign citizens with legal residence in Portugal and also diplomatic personnel accredited in Portugal who, exceptionally, do not present the test, will have to do it on arrival, at the airport, and at their own expense.
-Foreign passengers who embark without the test performed, will be refused entry into national territory, with the airline being the subject of a counter-order.
+In essential travels, national and foreign citizens with legal residence in Portugal and also diplomatic personnel accredited in Portugal who, exceptionally, do not present the test, will have to do it on arrival, at the airport, and at their own expense.
+Foreign passengers who embark without the test performed, will be refused entry into national territory, with the airline being the subject of a fine.

 The Portuguese airports (Lisboa, Porto, Faro, Ponta Delgada e Funchal) have implemented several initiatives in order to keep staff and passengers safer.
 A body temperature measurement system was implemented on arrival.
-Passengers will be asked to fill out a form from the Health Authorities (Passenger Locator Form), which will be provided by the Airline Company, during the flight.
+Passengers will be requested to fill out a form from the Health Authorities (Passenger Locator Form), which will be provided by the Airline Company, during the flight.
 This information will be used to contact passengers, in case someone develops COVID-19 symptoms within the same flight.

 More information at https://www.ana.pt/en/passenger-guide/what-you-need-to-know/covid-19

 Useful links with information on flights from/to Portugal:

 On Portuguese territory, travellers who show symptoms suggestive of respiratory disease during or after travel should immediately contact the National Health Service by calling 808 24 24 24 (SNS24).

 If you are a foreigner visitor and want to do the test for Covid-19 shortly after arrival, before departure or at any time in mainland Portugal or Madeira you can do it in one of the hospitals and clinics included in the Portugal Health Passport that can provide you personalized support in your language.
 The test for Covid-19 must be scheduled with a consultation and the results will be available in up to 72 hours.
 More information is available at email@example.com